liberation/django-swallow/doc/source/walkthrough.rst

 Configuration
 -------------

-A *Configuration* class defines an import feature, you will most likely name it after the job the import get done.
+A configuration class defines an import feature, you will most likely name it after the job the import get done.

 This class specialize on several aspects of the import: